A Concurrent Generalized Kropina Change: -concurrent generalized Kropina change

 That is, as $F\neq0$ over $\T M$,

 Consequently,

 Therefore, $\overline{Y}=0$ if and only if the Finsler structure $F$ and the $\pi$-form $\Phi$ satisfy the condition

 This means that the $\phi$-generalized Kropina metric tensor $\widehat{g}$ is non-degenerate if and only if the condition \eqref{Eq:g_hat_non_degenerate} is satisfied.
-Hence, the proof is completed. \end{proof} Form now on, we consider that the $\phi$-generalized Kropina metric $\widehat{F}$ satisfies the condition \eqref{Eq:g_hat_non_degenerate}.
+Hence, the proof is completed. \end{proof} Form now on, we consider that the $\phi$-generalized Kropina metric $\widehat{F}$ satisfies the condition \eqref{Eq:g_hat_non_degenerate} and $\Phi^{m} >0$ in order to make $\widehat{F}$ Finsler metric.
+In fact, $\widehat{F}$ is a conic pseudo-Finsler metric.
 Let us give an example of the $\phi$-generalized Kropina change of a Finsler metric which admits a $\pi$-concurrent vector field.
-Its calculations can be done by hand or using the Finsler package \cite{NF_Package}. \begin{example} \em{ Let $M=\{x=(x^1,x^2,x^3)\in\Real^3:\, x^1>0\}$ and consider the conic Finsler metric defined on the domain $\mathcal{D}= \{(x,y) \in TM | y^3 \neq 0 \}$ by
+Its calculations can be done by hand or using the Maple Finsler package \cite{NF_Package}. \begin{example} \em{ Let $M=\{x:=(x^1,x^2,x^3)\in\Real^3:\, x^1>0\}$ and consider the conic Finsler metric defined on the domain $\mathcal{D}= \{(x,y:=y^1,y^2,y^3)) \in TM |\, y^3 \neq 0 \}$ by